STAM-NDSU/UnderstandingTestDeletion/README.md

 - [**FAST**](/FAST/) : This section focuses on evaluating the effectiveness of FAST-R approaches in identifying developer deleted tests.
     -   Includes input, configuration, artifacts, and scripts essential for conducting the evaluation.

-Both group contain necessary input, configuration, artifacts and scripts files that are required to achieve respective objectives.

 ## Directory Structure